Company Financial Statements

 Request copies of annual reports from a list of over 3600 public companies.
 Requests are processed within 24 hours and shipped for free.
 Also features financial and press releases.

 Corporate financial reports and other disclosure documents are excellent sources for current financial statistics and for other detailed information about the operations of publicly traded companies.
-These documents include not only annual reports to stockholders but also the vrious reports that U.S. companies are required to file with the Securities and Exchange Commission: an Annual Report to SEC (called the 10-K); Quarterly Financial Report (10-Q); Report of Unscheduled Material Events or Corporate Changes (8-K); 10-C, which is similar to 8-K for OTC (Over The Counter) companies;
+These documents include not only annual reports to stockholders but also the various reports that U.S. companies are required to file with the Securities and Exchange Commission: an Annual Report to SEC (called the 10-K); Quarterly Financial Report (10-Q); Report of Unscheduled Material Events or Corporate Changes (8-K); 10-C, which is similar to 8-K for OTC (Over The Counter) companies;

 You can obtain SEC Filings from the following sources:

-From the SELECT SOURCE box, select the filing number you desire.
+the filing number you desire.

 Search Securities and Exchange Commission (SEC) reports by company name, or Ticker Symbol.
 Only reports that match all the criteria you enter will be found.